CiscoDevNet/NX-SDK/README.md

       ls $RPM_ROOT (BUILD  RPMS  SOURCES  SPECS  SRPMS) vi $RPM_ROOT/SPECS/<app>.spec
     ```
-    Refer to the <a href="https://github.com/CiscoDevNet/NX-SDK/blob/master/rpm/SPECS/customCliApp.spec">rpm/SPECS/customCliApp.spec</a> file for the sample App <a href="https://github.com/CiscoDevNet/NX-SDK/blob/master/examples/customCliApp.cpp">examples/customCliApp.cpp</a>
+    Refer to the [customCliApp.spec](rpm/SPECS/customCliApp.spec) file for the sample App [customCliApp.cpp](examples/customCliApp.cpp)

-  - Follow the instructions mentioned in the <a href="https://github.com/CiscoDevNet/NX-SDK/blob/master/rpm/SPECS/customCliApp.spec">rpm/SPECS/customCliApp.spec</a> to build a spec file for your Application.
+  - Follow the instructions mentioned in the [customCliApp.spec](rpm/SPECS/customCliApp.spec) to build a spec file for your Application.
   - To build an RPM package use

     ```